ayushrajput2005/Ayushs-Portfolio/README.md

-# Dark Soul Theme Portfolio
+# Dark Souls Theme Portfolio

 ## Introduction
 Hello!
 My name is Ayush, and this is my very first portfolio.
 I built it using pure **HTML, CSS, and JavaScript**, without any frameworks.
 It's a simple, static webpage with some visual effects, background music, text, and images.